Alias / Product Clarification

 Need reconstitution solution?
 Don't forget to add Bacteriostatic Water — available as a quick add in your cart before checkout.

-Triple-Action Peptide
+Triple-Action Research Peptide

 - Well-documented in peer-reviewed scientific journals

-- Stable compound suitable for research protocols
+- Stable compound suitable for in-vitro research protocols

 Research Applications